MSPCA-Angell Headquarters

 The ICCVAM Act

 As a result of this mandate, the Interagency Coordinating Committee for the Validation of Alternative Methods (ICCVAM) was formed the following year.
-In 2000, the ICCVAM Authorization Act passed, making it a permanent committee under the NIH.
+In 2000, the ICCVAM Authorization Act was passed, making it a permanent committee under the NIH.
 ICCVAM is charged with establishing criteria for scientific validation and regulatory acceptance of new tests, including alternative methods that can reduce or eliminate the use of animals in safety testing.
-ICCVAM then encourages the government agencies involved in regulating toxicity testing to accept the new testing methods.
+ICCVAM then encourages the government agencies regulating toxicity testing to accept the new testing methods.
 ICCVAM also works to reduce the use of animals in toxicological testing by sharing information among agencies to reduce duplicative tests.

 ICCVAM members include federal agencies involved in animal testing, such as the Food and Drug Administration, the Environmental Protection Agency, the Consumer Product Safety Commission, and the Occupational Safety and Health Administration.
-These agencies work closely with other international agencies, such as the European Center for the Validation of Alternative Methods (ECVAM), to coordinate validation efforts on an international level.
+These agencies work closely with other international agencies, such as the European Center for the Validation of Alternative Methods (ECVAM), to coordinate validation efforts on a global level.
 In recent years, the collaboration between ICCVAM and ECVAM has been strengthened.
 Sometimes a member of ICCVAM sits on ECVAM (and vice versa); the groups have also collaborated on ongoing peer reviews of alternative test methods and have jointly conducted several studies and workshops.
-The two groups have also formed an International Cooperation on Alternative Test Methods (ICATM) with the Japanese Center for Validation of Alternative Methods (JaCVAM) and Health Canada to work towards coordinating scientific validation on non-animal toxicity test methods.
+The two groups also formed an International Cooperation on Alternative Test Methods (ICATM) with the Japanese Center for Validation of Alternative Methods (JaCVAM) and Health Canada to work towards coordinating scientific validation on non-animal toxicity test methods.

 Federal Agencies Regulating Testing